lpetreanu/petreanulab/LoopProject/ReadMe.txt

 	classifier in E:\TempData
 2. Run "AfterSuite2p_v2.m".
 Replaces "AfterSuite2p_singlePlane.m"
 	/!\ Don't delete FlyBack frame folder, because the code is discarding the last plane Works for both single plane and multiple planes.
-If multiple planes, assumes that their is a FlyBack frame to be discarded.
+Assumes that their is a FlyBack frame to be discarded.
 	Input: Solely change the main folder name and "saveName"
 	Output: Ftraces_all
 	Also generates a log file